 Family & Medical Leave Act (FMLA)

-The employee or their family member must be suffering from a serious health condition, such as: a condition requiring an overnight stay in a hospital; being incapacitated for more than three consecutive days and require ongoing medical treatment (either multiple appointments with a health care provider, or a single appointment and follow-up care such as prescription medication); chronic conditions that cause occasional periods when you or your family member are incapacitated and require treatment by a health care provider at least twice a year; and pregnancy.
-Employers must inform employees of their rights under the FMLA.
-Failing to do so is a violation of the FMLA
+If the employee meets all of these requirements, they are then eligible to take up to 12 workweeks of leave in a 12-month period for one or more of the following reasons: the birth of a new child or placement of a child with the employee for adoption or foster care; caring for a family member with a serious health condition; a serious health condition that makes the employee unable to perform the essential functions of their job; or a family member who is a member of the military on covered active duty.
+Examples of a serious health condition include: a condition requiring an overnight stay in a hospital; being incapacitated for more than three consecutive days and require ongoing medical treatment (either multiple appointments with a health care provider, or a single appointment and follow-up care such as prescription medication); chronic conditions that cause occasional periods when you or your family member are incapacitated and require treatment by a health care provider at least twice a year; and pregnancy.

-Employers may not interfere with an employee’s attempt to utilize FMLA leave.
-Interference includes: refusing to authorize FMLA leave for an eligible employee, discouraging an employee from taking FMLA leave, manipulating an employee’s schedule to avoid FMLA eligibility, or counting FMLA leave under “no fault” attendance policies.
+It is the employer’s responsibility to inform employees of their rights under the FMLA, and an employer’s failure to do so is a violation of the FMLA.
+Employers may not interfere with an employee’s attempt to utilize FMLA leave or otherwise exercise their rights under the FMLA.
+Interference with an employee’s FMLA rights includes: refusing to authorize FMLA leave for an eligible employee, discouraging an employee from taking FMLA leave, manipulating an employee’s schedule to avoid FMLA eligibility, or counting FMLA leave under “no-fault” attendance policies.

 Similarly, employers may not retaliate against employees for taking FMLA leave.
 Retaliation involves using an employee’s request for or use of FMLA leave as a negative factor in employment actions, such as hiring, promotions, disciplinary actions, or termination.